A short summary of an article or a book.

 APA is the abbreviation for the American Psychological Association.
 This organization has created certain standards of writing research papers for authors in the area of social sciences.
 These set of standards is called APA style.
 The standards are very specific about documenting the sources in the reference list.
 Many courses taught at John Jay College require from the students to document the sources they used for writing their research paper according to the APA style.
 The library has created a guide to APA style.
 The Publication Manual of the American Psychological Association (6th edition) in book format can be found in Reserve under the call number BF 76.7 .P83 2001.
 See Citation, Reference, Reserve

-A unique combination of numbers, beginning with the digits 21699, that is assigned by the library to each user.
+A barcode with a unique combination of numbers, beginning with the digits 21699, that is assigned by the library to each user.
 The library barcode sticker belongs on the back of your John Jay ID card.
 The library barcode is not included on your John Jay ID by default (due to the ID card system constraints), but the barcode sticker can be obtained at the Circulation Desk.
 (Note: library books have barcodes too, attached to the last page of the book.)
-The barcode allows you to check out books.
-It also provides alternate access to select databases.

 A list of sources (printed, electronic, visual, audio), i.e. references, that somebody has used for research.
 It is located at the end of an article or a book.
 May also be called a Reference List.